 Missouri Mountain (14,067′), Sawatch Range

-Missouri Mountain lies deep in Sawatch Range of the Rocky Mountains and is part of the Collegiate Peaks Wilderness.
-With eight “14ers” (peaks exceeding 14,000′ in elevation), the Collegiate Peaks Wilderness has the highest average elevation of any Wilderness Area except in Alaska.
+At 14,067 feet, Missouri Mountain is the 36th highest peak in Colorado.
+It is located in the Sawatch Range of the Rocky Mountains, and is part of the Collegiate Peaks Wilderness.
+With eight “14ers” (peaks exceeding 14,000′ in elevation), the Collegiate Peaks Wilderness has the highest average elevation of any Wilderness Area outside of Alaska.

 The other Collegiate 14ers include Huron Peak (14,003′), Mt.
 Columbia (14,073′), Mt.
 Oxford (14,153′ ), Mt Yale (14,196′), Mt Belford (14,197′), La Plata Peak (14,336′), and Mt Harvard (14,420′).